Sanjeethagadam/C4GT-Team-08/backend/README.md

 9. The Service processes the request using the Mongoose Models.
 10. MongoDB executes the query efficiently using schema indexes.
 11. The API sends the secured, scoped response back to the client.

+### 2. Results & Data Import Workflow
+1. Authorized personnel (Admin/HOD) upload JNTUK Result PDFs or structured CSV files.
+2. The `pdfImport.service` invokes the Python extraction pipeline (`extract_jntuk.py`).
+3. The Python script parses the PDF, extracting student marks and subjects.
+4. The `import.service` maps the extracted data to existing `Student` records.
+5. New `Result` records are created, and `Backlog` computations are dynamically updated.
+6. `RiskProfile` metrics are automatically recalculated based on the new results.

 ## Testing
 The repository contains comprehensive, automated integration scripts to test authorization and security scopes.
 These scripts verify that the multi-tier role-based filtering (HOD, CTPO, Student, etc.) works flawlessly.